 We regret to announce that the APSI is temporarily unavailable for purchase effective November 2019.
 We anticipate its return sometime between Fall 2020 – Spring 2021.
 We apologize for the inconvenience.
 Please contact us for alternate recommendation and also consider the Personal Style Assessment I and II or see our other complementary tools in the CAREER & VOCATIONAL INTEREST section of our site.

-Purpose: This test serves two audiences.
+Purpose: The Adolescent Personal Style Inventory serves two audiences.

 First, for students it provides them with (a) useful feedback for personal growth and development, along with scores on key personality dimensions. (b) The scores should help them develop a more precise vocabulary for personality so that they can gain more insights into their own and others’ behavior. (c) suggested careers based on personality scores.